 "They answered every question and introduced me to people who already had cochlear implants.
 It was high level of care,” she said.

 Patients with cochlear implants have to re-associate the sounds they perceive with their auditory memory, and they use visual cues in the process.
-As Rita explains, “Engineered hearing is very different.
+“Engineered hearing is very different.
 For example, I couldn't tell the difference between the faucet running and my dog lapping water.
-Making the visual connection helped.”
+Making the visual connection helped,” Rita said.

 She also had to re-learn to dance.
 When she first studied salsa dancing, she followed the beat through the vibrations of the music.
 When she could hear the music, she had to train herself differently.
 It took hours of listening to the music and practicing dancing at home in her living room.
 Her positive attitude and determination paid off; she continues to dance at Hopkins Center for Arts and assists the instructor, too.